Jelena4/blogdown_workshop/content/home/experience.md

   location = "Paris, France"
   date_start = "2017-07-01"
   date_end = "2017-08-30"
-  description = """Performed research on the effects of nutrient restriction on precocious ageing markers in human primary cells."""
+  description = "Performed research on the effects of nutrient restriction on precocious ageing markers in human primary cells."
 +++